ObolNetwork/obol-docs/docs/start/quickstart_group.md

 docker compose down
 ```

-You should use the grafana dashboard that accompanies the quickstart repo to see whether your cluster is healthy.
+You should use the Grafana dashboard that accompanies the quickstart repo to see whether your cluster is healthy.

 ```shell
 # Open Grafana dashboard